rzaharia/GViewAnalysisEngine/Predicates/README.md

 - Structured the same as `FilePredicates/`.
 - See the [BehavioralPredicates README](BehavioralPredicates/README.md) for details.

-### 4. `Rules/`
+### 4. `InferenceRules/`
-- Encodes **inference logic** for reasoning over both file and behavioral predicates.
+- Encodes **inference logic** for reasoning using existing predicates and also to obtain new ones.
-- Uses facts + citations to generate higher-level conclusions.
+- Uses facts + citations to generate higher-level conclusions, explanations and options for the user.
+- See the [InferenceRules README](InferenceRules/README.md) for detailed notes.
 ---

 ## Usage

-1. Define new predicates in YAML under the relevant folder (`FilePredicates` or `BehavioralPredicates`).
+1. Define new predicates in YAML under the relevant folder (`FilePredicates`, `BehavioralPredicates` or `InferenceRules`).
-2. Update `0.predicate_index.csv` for indexing.
+2. Update `0.predicate_index.csv` for indexing (available for the predicates).
-3. Add or update inference rules under `Rules/`.
+3. Add or update inference rules under `InferenceRules/`.
 4. Ensure sources are listed in `citations.yaml`.

 ## Loading & Performance

 In the **initial implementation**, the engine **loaded each predicate/rule individually** by scanning folders.
 This caused noticeable overhead due to repeated file accesses.

 > To address this, we added build scripts that **compile all predicates and rules into a single compressed file**.
 > This reduces I/O costs and significantly improves **startup time**.

 ---